 So as display ad budgets dry up and performance flatlines, more brands and publishers turn to content-driven marketing methods such as branded content, commerce content, and social media.
 Commerce content, in particular, dominates this landscape.
 It fills the need for monetizable, shoppable, and sponsored content formats that bring brands and consumers to a publisher’s site.

-Branded content is just one planet in the commerce content universe — it’s a piece of content created by a brand specifically for publication on a media platform such as NBCUniversal, USA Today, or Bustle.
+Branded content is a piece of content created by a brand specifically for publication on a media platform such as NBCUniversal, USA Today, or Bustle.
 Successful branded content provides value to the consumer, tells a story, and takes on many formats, including native ads and sponsored posts.

 These types of placements tap into the credibility and reach of premium publishers so that brands can connect and build trust with new and targeted audiences.
 Wildly popular with publishers, the branded content market was estimated at around $20 billion in 2021, with 88 percent of publishers driving revenue from it.